Butterflies and Moths

 Question – What ever happened to all the butterflies and moths you saw as a child growing up?

-The short answer is that their homes have been replaced by housing estates and acres of farmland.
-With this development all of the nectar producing plants that these creatures depend on have disappeared and left our butterflies hungry.
+The short answer is that their homes and the food plants for the caterpillars have been replaced by housing estates and acres of farmland.
+With this development all of the nectar producing plants that these creatures depend on have disappeared and left our caterpillars homeless and the butterflies hungry.

-These surveys help the Conservation Service to monitor any species decline and with this information take action to prevent further species decline.
+These surveys help the Conservation Service to monitor any species and note changes in species occurrance.
+With this information action can be taken to improve habitats prevent further species decline.

 Download our butterfly factsheet to find out more about the species found at Oxford Island